npcnixel/leetcode-to-anki-go/README.md

-# leetcode-to-anki-go

-## Overview

-LeetCode-to-Anki transforms solved LeetCode problems into personalized Anki flashcards, deliberately designed to reinforce **your unique problem-solving approaches**.
+leetcode-to-anki-go transforms solved LeetCode problems into personalized Anki flashcards, deliberately designed to reinforce **your unique problem-solving approaches**.
 Unlike generic solution memorization, this tool preserves the exact way *you* tackle each problem—your thought process, coding patterns, and implementation choices.
 By converting HTML pages of completed problems into structured flashcards with the problem on the front and *your specific solution* on the back, you create a personalized learning system that strengthens your distinctive problem-solving style.

 ## Features